 Once upon a time, a bored girl went chasing rabbits in Colorado.
 Her curiosity and penchant for adventure led her into a mountainous world of intriguing people, mesmerizing views, and unusual dimensions.

-Visions of Alice in Wonderland danced in my head as I was driving back to Denver after my WeeCasa Colorado adventure around Rocky Mountain National Park.
+Visions of Alice in Wonderland danced in my head as I was driving back to Denver after my WeeCasa tiny house hotel adventure around Rocky Mountain National Park.
 I had just spent the last 2 days in an intriguing, tiny Wonderland.

 Susan, the car owner, gave me the keys to her 2007 Subaru Outback, and off I went towards Lyons Colorado where I stayed for the night.

 WeeCasa Tiny House Hotel (aka Wonderland in Colorado)

 I opened the door to WeeCasa #9 and suddenly felt like I was falling into Alice’s Wonderland; everything seemed like it should be familiar, but it was as if my world had just shrunk.

 I stayed in ‘The Boulder’ tiny home, a part of the WeeCasa Tiny Home Hotel Resort.
 I surveyed the 135 square feet carefully, taking in all of the exposed woodwork, and inventive little concepts in tiny design and use of space.
 I was actually surprised at how big 135 square feet looked even though it only took me 4 short steps to go from the kitchen through the ‘living room’ to the bathroom!

 “12 tiny Wee Casas would fit inside the average American home.”